muzammil-max/Experimental-Multi-AI-bot/README.md

-First so `npm install` to install all dependencies and then
+First do `npm install` to install all dependencies and then